wwPDB Deposition Policies and wwPDB Biocuration Procedures

 For deposition of additional NMR experimental data, an access point is located at:

-For deposition of integrative structures, access PDB-IHM (PDB-Dev) at
+For deposition of integrative structures, access PDB-IHM at

 What are the format requirements for deposition?